 consult with an immigration attorney before applying for U.S. citizenship because immigration may not only

-permanent residence and commence deportation or removal proceedings.
+residence and commence deportation or removal proceedings.

 Get started by calling our Los Angeles immigration lawyers today at